 Although it has several twists, turns and loops, the trail is pretty straightforward: wherever you are, maintain a left, and follow the rim of the gorge.
 This will get you to the two falls overlooks.
 The problem with this trail is that the view of the falls is greatly obscured by trees.
 In summer you will only be able to see a fraction of each of the falls.
 When the leaves are down, the view improves, but it’s not perfect.

 To get the full few of the falls, a creek-walk is necessary.
+We have been notified in 2018 that the creek walk is now off limits (trespassing).
 The best place to start out is to head, from the uplands parking area, south across the open field (containing cabins).
 Along the tree-line towards the road, you will find a path that leads to a set of wooden stairs that take you down to the road level and a wooden gazebo containing some park information.
 The creek runs by here.
 Follow it upstream.

 Getting wet here is a possibility, but we have hiked it several times in moderate flow and were able to take advantage of small creek-side trails and careful stone-hopping to avoid wet feet.
 There should be a considerable amount of flow downstream, otherwise the falls will be dry or a trickle.